History and Stats

 A variety of lodging options can also be found in Alamogordo.

-Intermediate.
+Novice to Intermediate.
 While it’s only a mile in, hiking up and down dunes with a full pack is somewhat strenuous.
 There are no fires permitted, and there are no bathrooms aside from the vault toilet at the trailhead.
 All garbage needs to be packed out.

 White Sands offers a great deal of ranger-led programs, from nature walks to full moon hikes.
 White Sands also participates in various community events in nearby Alamogordo.
 Full information can be found here.